Skip to content

 After discarding all “not this,” what remains?

-- This isn’t emptiness—it’s aliveness without a center.
+• This isn’t emptiness—it’s aliveness without a centre.

 Step 3: The “Zero-Point” Experiment